1800Mattress.com: History

 1800mattress.com was founded as Dial-A-Mattress in 1976 by Ecuadorian immigrant Napoleon Barragan.
 He and his wife had saved up enough money from working odd jobs and selling Avon products to open a mattress and used-furniture store called College Furniture Discounters next to York College in Jamaica, Queens.
 Later that year, he saw an advertisement in the newspaper for Dial-A-Steak, a business that sold meat over the telephone, and was inspired to create a similar business model for mattresses.

 In 1978, Barragan opened 1-800-Matress with just one employee.
-He took out advertisements in The Village Voice and New York Post, offering offered free haul away.
+He took out advertisements in The Village Voice and New York Post, offering free haul away.
 In the beginning, the business used the 212 area code.
 The first Dial-A-Mattress television commercial debuted in 1979 and its toll-free 800 number was first promoted in 1988.
 The name was changed to 1-800-Mattress to match the familiar "1-800-Mattress" jingle written by Andy Vallario, president and chief creative officer of Media Results, Inc.

 Having quickly eclipsed the furniture store where Barragan originally worked, the company went national.
 It built a network of distributors and partners to sell mattresses across the country and also establish franchise regions in Boston, Philadelphia, South Florida, and New England.

 By August 1993, the company had 185 employees and annual sales of $30 million.
 At the age of 54, Barragan was a millionaire.
 However, in September 1994, Barragan pled guilty to tax fraud after an audit discovered the company had under-reported the amount of sales taxes it collected from customers.
 By 1995, the company was making $55 million per year and had over 300 employees.
 In 1999, 1800mattress.com was launched.